Emergency Medical Technician (EMT)

 • Must be able to meet NHTSA Functional Job Analysis requirements for EMS

 Many factors may exclude individuals from taking this course.
 For the safety of students, instructors, and patients, all required forms must be completed no later than two weeks before the course start date.
-Information about these forms is available in the EMT Packet and by checking the list using the EMT Mandatory Documentation Checklist.
+Information about these forms is available in the EMT/WEMT Packet and by checking the list using the EMT Mandatory Documentation Checklist.
 Please contact SOLO Southeast directly with any questions by calling 828-475-7215.

 FAQ’s for EMT & WEMT Program, click here.